SaltAndViChips/DnD/content/Hidden/Conspiracies.md

 tags: []
 hidden: true
 ---
-Slipper Phil's hotdogs are secretly poisoning everyone who eats them.
+Slippery Phil's hotdogs are secretly poisoning everyone who eats them.

-The moon is a mimic
+The moon is a mimic.

 Healing magic stunts your growth.